gabrielleestewart/FindMy/README.md

 <br />
 <p align="center">
 This project represents the culmination of my journey at the iOS Academy of App Team Carolina.
-I undertook the challenge of recreating the functionality of Apple's FindMy app using SwiftUI, a modern framework known for its elegance and simplicity.
+I undertook the challenge of recreating the functionality of Apple's FindMy app using SwiftUI.

 <br />
 <br />